zearp/OptiHack/README.md

 Once rebooted and back in the OpenCore picker select modGRUBShell.efi and press enter.
 You'll end up in a shell where you can execute commands.

 > Note: It is always a good idea to verify these offsets yourself by extracting your current BIOS, check how to do it with [this](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) guide.
 The default values can be found in files in the [text](https://github.com/zearp/OptiHack/tree/master/text) folder.
 The old and new values will also be printed when you change them.
 These patches have no influence on other operating systems.
 If anything it will make them better.
+On models other than MT/SFF you will have to double check the values below as they sometimes use a different bios.
+The 9020m is a great example of that.
+If anyone is willing and able to dump their non-MT/SFF model BIOS I can look up these values and add them.

 ## Disable CFG Lock
 To disable CFG Lock you can either use a [quirk](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) in OpenCore or disable it properly.
 We will disable it.
 Entering ```setup_var 0xDA2 0x0``` will disable CFG Lock.
 To revert simply execute the command again but replace 0x0 with 0x1.
 This also applies to the other changes we need to make here.
 In the files with values I link to you can also find the default setting of each in case you want to revert to stock.